 10 Central Indiana Places to go Fishing

 These 10 places all across the Indianapolis area feature great fishing along with amenities such as restrooms, playgrounds, splash pads, and more!
-(Note: September 26, 2020 is a Department of Natural Resources (DNR) Free Fishing Days in Indiana.
+And don’t forget to mark your calendar for the Department of Natural Resources (DNR) Free Fishing Days in Indiana.
 There are four days each year where residents do not need a fishing license to fish on DNR properties.
-Otherwise, anyone 18 or older needs a fishing license to fish.)
+Otherwise, anyone 18 or older needs a fishing license to fish.

 Freedom Park Pond

 850 W. Stop 18 Road, Greenwood, 46143

 On the south end of Freedom Park, past the bridge and along the walking trail, you’ll find the Freedom Park Pond.
 At a recent Virtual Fishing Derby hosted by the Greenwood Parks and Recreation Department, kids caught bluegill and large bass.
 The grand prize was saved for the person who caught the elusive albino catfish, but no one was able to catch him at this event.
 When kids tire of fishing, Freedom Park also offers tennis courts, basketball courts, disc golf, two playgrounds, and a picnic shelter.

 Krannert Pond at Krannert Park

 605 S. High School Road, Indianapolis, 46241

 There are several piers along the pond at Krannert Park and it’s fully stocked by the DNR with catfish.
 Your kids will also love the trails, playground, indoor family center, indoor swimming facility and outdoor aquatic center at this park.

 Fort Harrison State Park, Delaware Lake

 6000 N. Post Road, Indianapolis, 46216

 Fort Harrison State Park is a 1700-acre park and has fishing access to Fall Creek, but the best fishing is on Delaware Lake.
 It is stocked with trout in the spring.
 On August 26, the state fishery released approximately 900 catfish into the lake due to the State Fair cancellation.
 The entrance fee to the park is $7 per car for Indiana residents.
 There are also trails, picnic sites, a saddle barn, and a 20th Century Warfare exhibit to visit while you’re there.